Arnaz87/aurovm/docs/Module Format.md

 # Metadata

 The metadata is structured like s-expressions with a custom binary encoding.
-Each element starts with a varint, the first bit indicates if the item is a list (0) or a string (1), and the rest of the bits indicate the number of subelements for lists or the number of characters for strings.
-The list bit is 0 so that the byte 0 represents an empty list, the closest value to nil.
+Each element starts with a varint, the first bit indicates if the item is an int (1) or other (0).
+For an int, the value is in the remaining bits shifted one bit to the right.
+Otherwise, the second bit indicates a list (0) or a string (1), and the remaining bits indicate the number of subelements for lists or the number of characters for strings.

+With this scheme, for example, the byte 0 represents an empty list, a byte 1 is the number 0, 2 encodes an empty string, and 3 means the number 1.

 # Core modules